slychief/music_representation_from_text_and_labels/README.md

 **2. Extract Mel-Spectrograms**

 * Execute Notebook: 2 - Prepare Audio Data.ipynb
-** Supply configuration values in first cell
+    * Supply configuration values in first cell
-** This notebook can also be executed as command-line script
-*** Export as python script in browser or use nbconvert to convert the notebook to a python script
+    * This notebook can also be executed as command-line script *Export as python script in browser or use nbconvert to convert the notebook to a python script

+**3. Create Evaluation Partitions**

+**4. Merge Data**

 * merge extracted features to numpy arcive